-Below are a bunch of things that you can help your 2-year-old understand.
+Below are a bunch of skills and concepts that you can help your 2-year-old to understand.
 Practice and exposure is the best way to develop new skills with your child.

-Also, always remember that every child develops at their own pace so don’t worry too much if your child doesn’t know all of these things yet.
-This isn’t a list of what they should know at this point, but rather a guide to help you understand what they are capable of learning at this age.
+Always remember that every child develops at their own pace so don’t worry too much if your child doesn’t know all of these concepts yet.
+This isn’t a list of what they should know at this point, but rather a guide to help you understand what they may be capable of learning at this age.

 1. NEW WORDS AND CONVERSATIONAL SPEECH

 Your 2-year-old should have gained a slew of new vocabulary words in the past year.
-Now they’re learning how to put these words together to form sentences and questions.
-Here are some of the common words, phrases, and concepts that your two year old should be able to say and understand:
+Now they’re learning how to put these words together to form 2-3 word phrases, short sentences, and questions.
+Here are some of the common words, phrases, and concepts that your two year old may be able to say and understand:

-- Names (their own first, middle, and last name, and names of family and friends)
+- Names (their own first and last name, and names of family and friends)

-- Household objects (food, utensils, furniture, clothing, etc)
+- Household objects (names of certain food, utensils, furniture, clothing, etc that they use daily)

 - Colors and Shapes

-- Direction words (below, above, next to, on top, underneath, etc.)
+- Direction words (below, above, next to, on top, underneath, etc. although this may still develop more later)

 - Weather (sunny, rainy, cloudy, windy, snowy, hot, cold, etc.)